Bad Girls (art exhibition): Reception

 Bad Girls received scathing reviews from many critics.
 Roberta Smith, writing for The New York Times, states, "Disappointment awaits anyone who approaches 'Bad Girls' for a reasonably accurate view of the new, angrily ironic feminist art – made by women, not children or men."
 She goes on to chastise many of the artists' specific pieces as derivative, and compares them to stale one-liners.

 The show received plenty of criticism for omitting many prominent feminists.
-It is important to note however that Bad Girls was not conceived of as a retrospective or comprehensive survey.
+Bad Girls was not conceived of as a retrospective or comprehensive survey.
 The so-called "gaps" or "empty spaces" seem to be tactical, leaving opportunities for debate and conversation.

 Another major criticism of the show was its title.
 A number of publications saw the use of the word girls as demeaning and problematic on many fronts.

 Despite the abundant negative reviews many critics praised the work for taking on a subject which had not yet been tackled by any of the larger museums, and in a unique and novel way.